cucumber/docs/content/10-minute-tutorial.md

 {{% block "javascript" %}}

-Create a new working directory called `cucumber-js` and change into it.
+Create a new working directory called `my-project` and change into it.
 The rest of tutorial assumes that you are in this directory.

 We want to add a `package.json` file to our project and add Cucumber to it.